-Sideways leg lift

-Lift one leg slowly out to the side keeping your upper body straight.
+Sideways leg lift Lift one leg slowly out to the side keeping your upper body straight.
 Slowly lower back down.
 Start with 3 repetitions each leg then build up.

-Make this harder by

-moving the leg very slowly.

 Cool down Let your breathing settle and enjoy the feeling of accomplishment!